“If I were president, I would make more schools like Hiawatha because the teachers care about you and want you to go to college.”

 If your child falls ill or becomes injured while at school, we will notify parents right away if the illness or injury is serious and your scholar needs to be picked up.
 Please make sure that your emergency contact information is always up to date and notify us immediately of any changes.

-HLA – Northrop provides free transportation to all of our scholars.
+HLA-Northrop provides free transportation to all of our scholars.
 However, we can only guarantee busing within the stated enrollment zone: north to I-94 (including the Cedar River Side neighborhood between I-35W and I-94), east to the Mississippi River, south to I-494, and west to Lyndale Avenue.
 Scholars can expect to receive bus assignments by the start of the school year.
-VIEW A MAP OF OUR ENROLLMENT ZONE

-Hiawatha Academies logo items for scholars’ uniform can be purchased from our school office at any time.
-Parents are responsible for purchasing pants, shorts, skirts, and shoes outside of school.
-At all times, the Hiawatha Academies logo must be visible on shirts, sweatshirts, and sweaters.
+Hiawatha Academies logo items for scholars’ uniforms can be purchased from our school office at any time.
+Parents are responsible for purchasing pants, shorts, skirts and shoes outside of school.
+At all times, the Hiawatha Academies logo must be visible on shirts, sweatshirts and sweaters.
 We highly recommend families purchase a minimum of five shirts to begin the school year.

-- Current yellow HLA – Northrop logo t-shirt
+- Current blue or green HLA-Northrop logo t-shirt

 - Khaki (tan) pants, shorts, skirts or jumpers